tasmota/docs/docs/Berry-Cookbook.md

 ## Build MQTT topic string based on FullTopic configuration

-This code bit illustrates how you can create a topic string in the form of the FullTopic specification.
-Details like whech %prefix% you want and what last level of the topic is obviously variable.
+This code bit illustrates how you can create a topic string in the form of the `FullTopic` specification.
+Details like which `%prefix%` you want and what topic last level are obviously variable.

 ```berry
 var topic = string.replace(string.replace(